SEALING MISDEMEANOR CASES IN ILLNOIS

 - Violation of no Staking Contact Order

-If your case does not qualify for expungement, do not be discouraged.
-The law has been changing rapidly in this area in Illinois.
-We urge you to keep checking every so often because the law may change.
+If your case does not qualify for expungement or sealing, do not be discouraged.
+We urge you to keep checking every so often because the law on misdemeanor record sealing in Illinois is developing in a way that gives people more opportunities to seal their Illinois misdemeanor records.

 WHAT CAN I DO IF I CANNOT SEAL MY RECORD?

-In situations where you cannot seal or expunge your record, there is the option of seeking a pardon by the Governor.
+In situations where you cannot expunge or seal your Illinois misdemeanor record, there is the option of seeking a governor's pardon.
 A Clemency Petition is filed with the Illinois Prisoners Review Board detailing your life, your accomplishments, and your good character.
 The Petition includes your criminal history, employment history, school transcripts, letters of recommendation, awards, certificates, and other documents that show that you are a good citizen and deserve to be forgiven for your crime.
-At the hearing before the Board, you present the best possible picture of yourself.
-You can also have witnesses testify as to your good character.
-The Illinois Prisoner Review Board will then make a recommendation to the Governor which he can accept or reject.
+At the hearing before the Illinois Prisoner Review Board, with one of our Illinois sealing attorneys with you, you present the best possible picture of yourself.
+You are also allowed to have witnesses testify as to your good character.
+After the hearing, the Illinois Prisoner Review Board will recommend to the Governor whether to accept or deny your Petition.
+If the Governor denies your Petition, you can file an updated clemency Petition after one year.
+There is no limitation on how many times you can file for a Pardon.
+Governors' opinions on crime vary, so some Governors are more open to granting pardons than others.
+Governor J.B.
+Pritzker has been progressive on criminal justice reform, making it easier to get a pardon.

 A BRIGHTER FUTURE